Honorary citizenship: Ireland

-In Ireland, honorary citizenship bestowed on a foreigner is full legal citizenship including the right to reside and vote.
+In Ireland, honorary citizenship bestowed on a foreigner provides full legal citizenship including the right to reside and vote.

 Russian Empire

-In Russian Empire, honorary citizens constituted a social estate (sosloviye, sostoyaniye) which was a privileged subcategory of the estate of urban dwellers.
+In the Russian Empire, honorary citizens constituted a social estate (sosloviye, sostoyaniye), which was a privileged subcategory of the estate of urban dwellers.

 San Marino

-On March 29, 1861, the Captains Regent of the microstate of San Marino sent an offer of honorary citizenship to the sitting US president Abraham Lincoln.
-On May 7, 1861, Lincoln replied "I thank the Council of San Marino for the honor of citizenship they have conferred upon me.
+On March 29, 1861, the Captains Regent of the microstate of San Marino sent an offer of honorary citizenship to the sitting US president, Abraham Lincoln.
+On May 7, 1861, Lincoln replied, "I thank the Council of San Marino for the honor of citizenship they have conferred upon me.
 Although your dominion is small, your State is nevertheless one of the most honored, in all history."
 This was the beginning of US-San Marino diplomatic relations.

 Asia

 Israel

-Members of the Righteous Among the Nations may be conferred honorary Israeli citizenship by Yad Vashem, or commemorative citizenship if deceased.
+Members of the Righteous Among the Nations may be conferred honorary Israeli citizenship by Yad Vashem or commemorative citizenship if deceased.
 Those who choose to live in Israel are entitled to a pension, free health care, and assistance with housing and nursing care.

 In 2010, legislation was passed by the Knesset to confer honorary Israeli citizenship to all members of the Israeli defense forces and paramilitary organizations that operated in Mandate Palestine who died between 29 November 1947 and 31 December 1948.

 Sandra Samuel, an Indian woman who protected an Israeli child from terrorists in the 26/11 attacks, was granted permanent residency and honorary citizenship by Israel in 2010.
 Receiving full Israeli citizenship would have deprived her of her Indian citizenship since India does not allow dual citizenship.

 Oceania

 Australia

-In Australia honorary citizenship is conferred by the Governor-General and as of 2024 has only been granted once.
+In Australia honorary citizenship is conferred by the Governor-General and as of 2026 has only been granted once, to Raoul Wallenberg.